agile-ts/documentation/docs/packages/core/features/collection/Methods.md

 ## `persist()`

-With `persist()` we preserve the State Value in the appropriate local storage for the current environment.
+Preserves Collection Value in the appropriate local storage for the current environment.
-No matter if Mobile or Web environment as long as we have configured our [Storage](../storage/Introduction.md) correctly.
+No matter if Mobile or Web environment as long as the [Storage](../storage/Introduction.md) Interface is configured correctly.
 ```ts
 MY_COLLECTION.perist("myPersistKey");
 ```

 ### 💻 Web
-Most people persisting something in a web environment, use the [Local Storage](https://www.w3schools.com/html/html5_webstorage.asp).
+In a web environment it is common to use the [Local Storage](https://www.w3schools.com/html/html5_webstorage.asp) to permanently store a specific value
 Luckily AgileTs has already set up the Local Storage by default.
 ```ts {2}
 const App = new Agile({
   localStorage: true
 })
 ```
+So we can use the `persist()` method out of the box.

 ### 📱 Mobile
-In a mobile environment the Local Storage doesn't exist, so we have to use an alternative like the [Async Storage](https://reactnative.dev/docs/asyncstorage).
+In a mobile environment the Local Storage doesn't exist, so we need an alternative like the [Async Storage](https://reactnative.dev/docs/asyncstorage).
-The Async Storage isn't registered to AgileTs by default, so we have to do it on our own.
+The Async Storage isn't setup by default, so we need create a [Storage](../storage/Introduction.md) Interface and register it to AgileTs on our own.
 ```ts {3-9}
 App.registerStorage(
   App.createStorage({